Olezha/Airline/README.md

 GET | /total-cargo-capacity | Get calculated total cargo capacity

 Get sorted list of all aircrafts in the airline.
-Sort the aircrafts by flight range (from smaller to larger)
+Sort the aircrafts by flight range (from smaller to larger):

 Method | URL | Description
 ------ | --- | -----------
 GET | /aircraft-sorted-by-flight-range<br> /aircrafts?sort=flightrangekm | Get sorted list of aircrafts by flight range

-Find aircraft corresponding to the specified range of fuel consumption parameters (liters per hour)
+Find aircraft corresponding to the specified range of fuel consumption parameters (liters per hour):

 Method | URL | Description
 ------ | --- | -----------
 GET | /aircraft-in-fuel-range?from={fromLitersPerHour}&to={toLitersPerHour} | Find aircraft corresponding to the specified range of fuel consumption

-Find aircraft which corresponding to the specified passenger capacity and the flight range (strict conformity)
+Find aircraft which corresponding to the specified passenger capacity and the flight range (strict conformity):

 Method | URL | Description
 ------ | --- | -----------
-GET | /aircraft-corresponding-to?seating-capacity={seatingCapacity}&flight-range={flightRange} | Find aircraft corresponding to the specified passenger<br> capacity and the flight range (strict conformity)
+GET | /aircraft-corresponding-to?seating-capacity={seatingCapacity}&flight-range={flightRange} | Find aircraft corresponding to the specified passenger capacity and the flight range (strict conformity)

 ### CLI Usage